Skip to main content

 targets: {

-// as part of a happo run.
+// generated during a happo run.

 'firefox-desktop': new RemoteBrowserTarget('firefox', {